erictrimbs/Spendify/docs/milestone2.md

 /loginUser
 ```

 This command takes a username-password pair and returns the user's identifying information.
 If the username-password pair is not found in the database, the command returns an error object.
+Clicking the "Login" button in the below image calls the `/loginUser` API:

 ![Login user image](../images/loginUser.png)